erdogant/hgboost/docs/source/Regression.rst

 The ``hgboost`` method consists 3 **regression** methods: ``xgboost_reg``, ``catboost_reg``, ``lightboost_reg``.
 Each algorithm provides hyperparameters that must very likely be tuned for a specific dataset.
-Note that it is not recommended to use the default set of parameters.
 Although there are many hyperparameters to tune, some are more important the others.
-Some important parameters are lised below:
+The parameters used in ``hgboost`` are lised below:

 Parameters
     * The number of trees or estimators.